-Donated or volunteer services may be furnished to a institution by professional and technical personnel, consultants, and other skilled and unskilled labor.
+Donated or volunteer services may be furnished to an institution by professional and technical personnel, consultants, and other skilled and unskilled labor.
 The value of these services is not reimbursable either as a direct or F&A cost.
-However, the value of donated services may be used to meet cost sharing or matching requirements in accordance with Circular A-110.
+However, the value of donated services may be used to meet cost sharing or matching requirements in accordance with 2 CFR Part 215.